jlord/sheetdown/README.md

 ## To Use

-You'll need [Node.js](http://www.nodejs.org) (and [NPM](http://www.npmjs.org/sheetdown), which in most comes bundled with Node.js).
+You'll need [Node.js](http://www.nodejs.org) (and [NPM](http://www.npmjs.org/sheetdown), which in most cases comes bundled with Node.js).
 To get Node.js (for running JavaScript on servers (and in this case your computer is one)), go to [nodejs.org](http://www.nodejs.org) and click the icon that corresponds to your operating system.
 Install.
 When it's done, open Terminal (in Mac) or Command Prompt (Win) and proceed:

 #### Install sheetdown